NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 ## Compute the observed difference between group means -----------------

-Here, our goal will be to determine if the observed difference between the two group means could plausibly result from random sampling under the null hypothesis.
-This time, we want to generate a p-value that represents the probability that random sampling (under the null hypothesis) could result in a difference as or more extreme than the observed difference.
+Here, our goal will be to determine if the observed difference between the two group means is inconsistent with random sampling under the null hypothesis, where the p-value represents the probability that random sampling (under the null hypothesis) could result in an absolute difference as or more extreme than the observed difference.

 Let’s build this permutation-test algorithm together.